tobiscode/disstans/README.md

 - Fit GNSS displacement (or any type of) timeseries using a variety of functional models.
-These range from common ones such as a polynomial, a sinusoid, or a logarithm, to more complex ones as modulated sinusoids or dictionary of splines.
+These range from common ones such as a polynomial, a sinusoid, or a logarithm, to more complex ones as logarithms with unknown timescales, modulated sinusoids, or dictionaries of splines.
 - Solve for model parameters using least squares with no regularization or using any of the L2, L1, and L0 norms.
 Spatial L0 allows to use expected spatial coherence in the data to improve local fits.